 Frida Kahlo (1907-1954)

-We Perform Frida Kahlo art authentication.
-Frida Kahlo appraisal.
-Frida Kahlo certificates of authenticity (COA).
-Frida Kahlo analysis, research, scientific tests, full art authentications.
+We perform Frida Kahlo art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Frida Kahlo or we will sell it for you.

 Frida Kahlo was an artist with an interesting life.
 Born on July 6, 1907, the artist usually reported her birthday as July 7, 1910.
 She had a reputation for not always being honest and up front, so that may actually be one of many falsehoods.

 She was born in Mexico City, in a home she called the “Blue House”.
 At 6 years old, she was stricken with polio.
 This caused her right leg to be much thinner than the other leg for the rest of her life.